-Another great example of some sweet shrubs and hello!?, that door is spectacular!
+Another great example of some sweet shrubs and hello! that door is spectacular!

 You saw Pixar’s “UP” right?
 Of course you did!
-One of my ALL TIME favorite movies to date!
-This amazing gingerbread version just knocks my socks off!
+One of my all time favorite movies to date!
+This amazing gingerbread version just knocks my socks off.
 Simply incredible.
-You can see all the beautiful photos of the whole process on the creators blog including a photo of a chocolate Carl out front.
-Bravo!!!
+You can see all the beautiful photos of the whole process on the creator’s blog including a photo of a chocolate Carl out front.
+Bravo!

 This next house is a little bigger than your average gingerbread house, and call me crazy, but I don’t think it’s made of real gingerbread either.
 If it is, it must smell amazing inside!
 Mmmmmm gingerbreaaaaaaadddd.

 This is a sweet oriental version of the gingerbread house from the 16th Annual National Gingerbread House Competition (2008).
 This beauty took 3rd place!

 Some of us have our cute little brown gingerbread houses and then there is the White House gingerbread house created by the talented Chef Bill Yosses.
 This house was made special for the Obama administration.
 It was made out of 400 pounds of gingerbread coated in white chocolate and took six weeks to make.
 Outside the massive gingerbread house there is a marzipan version of Michelle Obama’s kitchen garden and the first dog, Bo, is also rendered in marizipan.
 Check out more photos of all the amazing details!